RootMiner/YaraGuard/README.md

 ## Key Features

-- **Custom YARA Rules:** YaraGuard incorporates handcrafted YARA rules, meticulously designed to identify nuanced patterns indicative of malicious content.
-These rules enable the tool to go beyond traditional scanning methods, offering a deeper level of analysis.
+- **Custom YARA Rules:** YaraGuard incorporates a diverse set of YARA rules, including custom-crafted ones meticulously designed for precision.
+Special thanks to the countless individuals and organizations whose publicly available YARA rules have been incorporated into this tool, contributing to its comprehensive malware detection capabilities.

 - **Precision Scanning:** By leveraging the power of YARA rules, YaraGuard achieves precision scanning, accurately pinpointing potential threats within files.
 The tool's enhanced detection capabilities make it a valuable asset for security professionals and enthusiasts alike.

-- **User-Friendly Interface:** Despite its advanced capabilities, YaraGuard maintains a user-friendly interface.
-The simplicity of the command-line format (`python3 boldscan.py {file_to_scan}`) ensures accessibility for both seasoned cybersecurity experts and those new to malware analysis.

 - **YaraGuard** supports analysis for a wide range of file formats